 Jerk spice is a popular spice in the Islands.
-Historians believe that jerk spice was developed by Marrons who were African slaves living in Jamaica.
+Historians believe that Marrons, African slaves living in Jamaica, developed jerk spice.

 Jerk Seasoning